-A description of the delegated custody tasks, a list of delegates and sub-delegates of BNP PARIBAS Securities Service, and information on conflicts of interest that may result from these delegations, are available on the BNP PARIBAS S.A. website: http://securities.bnpparibas.com/solutions/asset-fund-services/depositary-bank-and-trustee-serv.html.
-Up-to-date information is made available to investors on request.
+A description of the delegated custody tasks, a list of delegates and sub-delegates of BNP Paribas S.A., and information on conflicts of interest that may result from these delegations, are available on the BNP Paribas S.A. website: https://securities.cib.bnpparibas/all-our-solutions/asset-fund-services/depositary-bank-trustee-services-2/ Up-to-date information is made available to investors on request.